Jumpup Canyon

 Departure time

-We plan on exiting the trail between 12pm and 2pm on the last day of the trek.
+We plan on exiting the trail between 10am and 12pm on the last day of the trek.
 However, the last day includes a long five-hour return drive back to Flagstaff.
 Please plan your return transportation accordingly.
-If flying out of Flagstaff on the same day, we suggest scheduling flights for departure no earlier than 8pm.
-Staying one additional night on the South Rim or in Flagstaff, and departing the following day is also popular option.
+If flying out of Flagstaff on the same day, we suggest scheduling flights for departure no earlier than 7pm.
+Staying one additional night on the South Rim or in Flagstaff and departing the following day is also a popular option.

 WHAT YOU’LL NEED